Q3 2025 Report

 The Q3 2025 sector breakdown shows a clear concentration of capital in mature, high-performing verticals.
 Cybersecurity led with $769 million raised across 33 rounds, supported by a healthy median deal size of $17 million.
 The sector continues to draw strong international attention, reaffirming Israel’s position as a global security innovation hub.

 Explore detailed maps of key players across sectors, offering a clear view of the major companies and innovations shaping each industry.
-Use them to understand the landscape and spot opportunities in the following sectors:
+Use them to understand the landscape and spot opportunities:

 The Fundraising Journey

 The fundraising journey continues to lengthen, reflecting a market recalibration toward stronger fundamentals and disciplined growth.
 Between 2014 and 2025, median time-to-next-round increased across all stages.
-The interval from Founding to Pre-Seed rose from 9 months in 2024 to 13.5 months in 2025, while Pre-Seed to Seed extended slightly from 16 to 17 months.
-The Seed to Series A transition stretched from 29 to 35 months, and Series A to B from 28 to 31 months.
+The interval from founding to pre-seed rose from 10 months in 2024 to 12 months in 2025, while pre-seed to seed extended slightly from 14 to 15 months.
+The seed to series A transition increased from 29 to 35 months, and series A to B maintained 28 months.
 These longer timelines indicate that startups now face higher thresholds for product–market fit, revenue visibility, and operational efficiency before advancing to subsequent rounds.

-Round sizes have expanded in parallel with stricter investor expectations.
-In 2025, the median Pre-Seed round remained steady at $0.8M, while Seed rounds rose to $7M, a 40% increase from 2024.
-Series A rounds held constant at $17M, and Series B climbed from $35M in 2024 to $50M in 2025, exceeding the $40M median recorded in 2022.
-The rise in later-stage medians underscores a more concentrated capital deployment, with investors channeling larger sums into companies that demonstrate proven maturity, scalable traction, and sustained performance.
+Round sizes have grown in parallel.
+In 2025, the median pre-seed round remained steady at $0.8M, while seed rounds rose to $7M, a 40% increase from 2024.
+Series A rounds held constant at $17M, and series B climbed from $35M in 2024 to $50M in 2025, exceeding the $40M median recorded in 2022.
+This rise in later-stage medians highlights a trend of more focused capital deployment, with investors directing larger sums toward companies showing proven maturity, scalable growth, and consistent performance.

 Startup Progression: Stronger Early Entry, Sharper Selectivity at Later Stages